rhk7913/archlinux.github.io/index.md

 ## Installing ssh and enter the class gateway

-In order to enter the class gateway, you will need to install the ssh package.
+In order to enter the class gateway, you will need to install the openssh package.

 The following command will install the ssh package:
 ```
-pacman -S ssh
+pacman -S openssh
 ```

 The following command will connect you to the class gateway:
 ```
 ssh -p yourportnumber yourusername@server-address
 ```
+**Note:** You will need to turn your OpenVPN instance to enter the class gateway

 For instance, I ran the following command to enter the class gateway:
 ```